Japanese knotweed removal

 EFFECTS ON PROPERTY VALUES

-Eradicating Japanese knotweed from a property can be quite expensive.
-Building projects under construction, or houses being sold, will need to ensure their land is Japanese knotweed free.
+Controlling Japanese knotweed on a property can be expensive.
+Building projects under construction or houses being sold, will need to ensure their land is Japanese knotweed free.
 A management plan for the plant must be drawn up and implemented, delivered by a recognised and professional company, as treating it yourself can lead to further spread.
 Therefore, most buyers will be unlikely to buy a property that has a current Japanese knotweed infestation until it is undergoing a recognised treatment programme.

 A PROBLEM FOR MORTGAGE LENDERS